 To extend the shelf-life of cooked Italian soup, freeze it!
 (Instructions for freezing Italian soup below.)

-Can you freeze Italian sausage soup?
+Can you freeze Italian sausage in soup?

 Italian pasta soup freezes beautifully!
 However, there are a few tricks to it!